-Oxfam America provides legal, technical, and campaign leadership in the defense and implementation of Section 1504 of the Dodd-Frank Act, the oil and mining payment disclosure law in the U.S. Following the recent voiding of the rules implementing this law, Oxfam America started a new initiative to ensure that the Securities and Exchange Commission implements rules in line with congressional intent and in harmony with similar rules in other jurisdictions, notably Canada, the European Union, and the United Kingdom.
-This grant will enable Oxfam America to conduct relevant research and employ legal and regulatory interventions to defend and advocate for strong and harmonized rules.
+Oxfam America provides legal, technical, and campaign leadership in the defense and implementation of Section 1504 of the Dodd-Frank Act, the oil and mining payment disclosure law in the U.S. Following the recent issuance of new rules by the Securities and Exchange Commission to implement this law, Oxfam America and their partners are embarking on a campaign to strengthen the transparency requirements of the new rules and ensure that they are consistent with similar rules in other jurisdictions, notably Canada, the European Union, and the United Kingdom.
+This grant will enable Oxfam America to conduct relevant research and employ legal and regulatory interventions to defend and advocate for stronger and harmonized rules.

 About the Grantee

 226 Causeway Street, 5th Floor, Boston, MA, 02114, United States

 Oxfam America will provide funding to Oxfam Novib to support the Voice initiative, which promotes inclusive governance across 10 countries in Africa and Asia.
 Under the Voice initiative, Oxfam Novib will partner with the Transparency and Accountability Initiative, a donor collaborative, to support efforts by community-based organizations that seek to increase access of people who are marginalized and discriminated against, notably persons with disabilities, to the decision-making processes on how government revenues are allocated and spent.
 (Strategy: Transparency, Participation, and Accountability)